 “It’s important to know that only a few disability specialists such as Allsup provide representation at the initial application, which might save you more than 500 days of waiting for benefits if you’re able to receive approval when you first apply,” Stein explained.
-The SSA reports that only 33 percent of Social Security disability applicants were approved with their application in fiscal year 2015, in comparison to 50 percent of Allsup claimants who receive their benefits at the initial application.
+The SSA reports that only 33% of Social Security disability applicants were approved with their application in fiscal year 2015, in comparison to 50% of Allsup claimants who receive their benefits at the initial application.

 3. Be prepared for Social Security’s stringent, lengthy determination process.
 SSDI is a complex, medical evidence-based program that requires a high level of detail and information, including work history, medical evidence and a thorough assessment of the impact on someone’s activities of daily living.
 “The complexity of the information required by Social Security can be overwhelming, especially in the fact that you can make simple mistakes that lead to benefits denial,” Stein explained.

-After the empower by Allsup assessment is successfully completed, applicants can move right into providing more detailed information required for their SSDI application.
-One important benefit of empower by Allsup is that it gathers information in an easy-to-understand, plain-language manner, with audio and video help, that doesn’t confuse like government forms can.
+After the empower by Allsup SSDI Assessment is successfully completed, applicants can move right into providing more detailed information required for their SSDI application.
+One important benefit of empower is that it gathers information in an easy-to-understand, plain-language manner, with audio and video help, that doesn’t confuse like government forms can.

 “Allsup wants to make gathering information about your disability claim and completing your SSDI application as easy as possible, despite the complexity and requirements of this program, so that you can be successful with your claim,” Stein added.